I met Seti Ghotbzadeh in a Creative Writing course at New York University some years ago.

 I knew what I liked.
 I also knew each of my past jobs had at least one relevant set of skills usable in this business.
-After all, transferrable skills were the reason I had gotten my first job on Wall Street.
+After all, transferable skills were the reason I had gotten my first job on Wall Street.

-Next, I made business appointments with the friends I’ve made in the related businesses to get their help, wherever they could offer it – from legal advice to resource shopping, to packaging, to selling, and more.
+Next, I made business appointments with the friends I’ve made in the related businesses to get their help, wherever they could offer it – from legal advice to resource shopping, to packaging, to selling and more.

 Then, I started testing recipes.
 Once I had a few good products, I offered to cater events for free as customer research.